 2. Know Where You Are Going

-Know the exact route that you plan on taking with alternative routes.
+Know the exact route that you plan on taking, with alternative routes.
 Knowing ahead of time the roads and highways you need to take to reach your destination safely can help prevent careless mistakes.
 It can also help cut down on travel time.
 Invest in a good, hands-free GPS if necessary.
 This can help prevent you from feeling stressed if you make a wrong turn and spend time backtracking.

 3. Do Not Swerve to Miss an Animal